‘My sexuality isn’t a logistical difficulty’: Queer voices on Love Island’s LGBTQ+ policy

 ‘Sometimes it is just fun to watch regardless of representation’

-However just last month, Love Island producers said they were hoping to boost diversity in the upcoming 2021 series by casting a high number of bisexual contestants.
+Despite all of this and just before Love Island 2021 launched, the producers said they were hoping to boost diversity in the upcoming 2021 series by casting a high number of bisexual contestants.
 It was reported the producers hoped sexually fluid contestants will lead to more authentic romances happening in the villa.

 The debate of whether to include queer people in the villa or not has been going around for a long time.
 A lot of people agree that our LGBTQ+ community deserves representation, whilst other people think Love Island should be left to heterosexuals because those type of viewers aren’t ready to see queer relationships yet.